Edison: ‘The Wizard of Menlo Park’

 Thomas Alva Edison, born Feb.
-11, 1847, has been described as America’s greatest inventor, influencing life around the world.
+11, 1847, has been described as the world’s greatest inventor, influencing life around the world.
 He was one of the first to apply the principles of mass production and often is credited with the creation of the first industrial research laboratory.
 Edison and his close friend, Henry Ford revolutionized the mass production of consumer goods.

-In 1876, Edison began work to improve the microphone for telephones by developing a carbon microphone, which consists of two metal plates separated by granules of carbon that would change resistance with the pressure of sound waves.
-This type was put in use in 1890 and was used in all telephones along with the Bell receiver until the 1980s.
+Edison improved the microphone for telephones (at that time called a “transmitter”) which was put in use in 1890 and, ironically, was used in all telephones along with the Bell receiver up until the 1980s.

-In 1878, Edison formed the Edison Electric Light Company in New York City with several financiers, including J. P. Morgan and the members of the Vanderbilt family.
-He said: “We will make electricity so cheap that only the rich will burn candles.”
-The Oregon Railroad and Navigation Company’s new steamship, the Columbia, was the first commercial application for Edison’s incandescent light bulb in 1880.
+It was during this time he said: “We will make electricity so cheap that only the rich will burn candles.”
+In 1880, the Oregon Railroad and Navigation Company’s new steamship, the SS Columbia, was the first commercial application for Edison’s incandescent light bulb.

 After devising a commercially viable electric light bulb on Oct.
 21, 1879, Edison developed an electric “utility” to compete with the existing gas light utilities.
 On Dec.
-17, 1880, he founded the Edison Illuminating Company, and during the 1880s, he patented a system for electricity distribution.
+17, 1880, he founded the Edison Illuminating Company, and patented a system for electricity distribution.

-As Edison expanded his direct current (DC) power delivery system, he received stiff competition from companies installing Nicola Tesla’s alternating current (AC) systems.
-From the early 1880s AC arc lighting systems for streets and large spaces had been an expanding business in the U.S. With the development of transformers in Europe and by Westinghouse Electric in the US in 1885-1886, it became possible to transmit AC long distances over thinner and cheaper wires, and “step down” the voltage at the receiving destination.
+As Edison expanded his “direct current” (DC) power delivery system, he received stiff competition from companies using former Edison employee Nicoli Tesla’s “alternating current” (AC) systems.
+From the early 1880s AC arc-lighting systems for streets and large spaces had been an expanding business throughout the U.S. With the development of transformers in Europe and by George Westinghouse’s electric company in the U.S., in 1885-1886, it became possible to transmit AC over longer distances using thinner and cheaper wires, and “stepped down” the voltage at the receiving destination.
 This method allowed AC to be used in street lighting, small businesses and domestic home customers.
 This created an even bigger market for Edison’s patented low-voltage DC incandescent lighting.
 Edison and Tesla became embroiled in what was called “The Current War” to established the ultimate delivery.

-Edison is credited with designing and producing the first commercially available fluoroscope, a machine that uses X-rays to take radiographs.
-The fundamental design of Edison’s fluoroscope is still in use today.
+In medical development Edison designed and produced the first commercially available fluoroscope, which used X-rays to make radiographs.
+The fundamental design of Edison’s fluoroscope continues in use today.